Political repression in South Korea: "Dark age for democracy" in Korea

 During the period of Park Chung Hee's presidential rule in 1970s when he thought he might lose his power and fail the election, he brought several legislation and regulations into force to make his "legal dictatorship" come true.
 What's worse, he suspended the president election combined with deliberately changing the domestic policy called Yushin Constitution (Revitalization Reform) to reign for unlimited number of six-year terms, leading Korea to the Fourth Republic.
 He also empowered the military to take armed action when necessary.
 Therefore, political repression conducted by entitled local police during that period such as unreasonable arrests, mental and physical torture, surveillance abuse and imprisonment of political opponents, particularly university students were quite common.

 Bu-Ma Democratic Protests

-Due to the unsatisfactory result of 1978 South Korean legislative election, there was a spontaneous strike held by female workers from YH Trading Company in the place of New Democratic Party headquarter.
-The settlement of this strike was indicated by the expelling of Kim Young-sam from National Assembly.
-More and more unbearable political repression suffered by citizens then triggered the Bu-Ma Democratic Protest.
+In 1979, there was a sit-in held by female workers from YH Trading Company in the place of New Democratic Party headquarter.
+Following the violent suppression of this strike, Kim Young-sam was expelled from National Assembly.
+Escalating political repression subsequently triggered the Bu-Ma Democratic Protests.
 Thousands of university students and citizens from Pusan and Masan appealed to abolish the Yushin regime.
 Unfortunately, lots of students and civilians got injured and 66 people were under arrest and referred to military court.
-In the end, Park was shot dead by Kim Jae-gyu.
+Following the aftermath of the events, Park was shot dead at a private dinner by Korean Central Intelligence Agency director Kim Jae-gyu.